allthingslinux/tux/.github/CONTRIBUTING.md

 We welcome contributions of all kinds, from bug fixes and feature implementations to documentation improvements.

+## Contributing Workflows

+Tux supports contributions from both organization members and external contributors.
+The workflow differs slightly based on your access level.

+### Organization Members

+If you're a member of the **All Things Linux** GitHub organization, you can work directly with the main repository:

+* Clone the main repository directly
+* Create feature branches in the main repository
+* Push branches directly to `origin`
+* Use `origin` remote for pulling updates

+### External Contributors

+If you're contributing from outside the organization, you'll need to work with a fork:

+* Fork the repository on GitHub first
+* Clone your fork to your local machine
+* Add `upstream` remote pointing to the main repository
+* Push branches to your fork (`origin`)
+* Create pull requests from your fork to the main repository

+The setup instructions below will guide you through the appropriate workflow based on your access level.

 ## Prerequisites

 Before you start, ensure you have: